OpenRail-Playground/PopupSim/src/control-center/README.md

 Sites to be tested should be explicitly added to the configuration file `.pa11yci`.
 The tests are executed in the CI/CD pipeline against the AT (automatic test) environment as well.
 Pa11y supports also handing over URLs as parameters or by scanning a `sitemap.xml`.
-Please refer to the implementation and [documentation from the provided pa11y-ci job](https://git.tech.rz.db.de/testautomation/pipeship/jobs/pa11y) of the test automation team.

 ## How to start?